Walking in the Lake District National Park

 Every season has its special charms; springtime, with lakeside daffodils and woodland carpeted with bluebells, and autumn, with its glorious leaf colours.
 Summer is a much busier season, with plenty of activity in the towns and on the lakes and when the lake shore woodlands are a palette of rich greens.
 Draped in its white winter coat Lakeland has a different mood, but one of great beauty and appeal for walking the lower fells, lakesides and valleys and finishing in one of the many welcoming warm cosy pubs.

-The Lake District is England’s largest National Park and contains Scafell Pike, its highest mountain and Wastwater, its deepest lake.
+The Lake District is England's largest National Park and contains Scafell Pike, its highest mountain and Wastwater, its deepest lake.
 There is a bewildering choice of walking possibilities within the Lake District and if you want to explore the region on foot it can be difficult to know where to begin.
-The best option is to choose one of the main lakes as focus, and select a base at a nearby village or town, planning routes around the immediate fells and lakeside.
+The best option is to choose one of the main lakes as a focus, and select a base at a nearby village or town, planning routes around the immediate fells and lakeside.

-This lovely lake has many intriguing islands within its oval shape.
-It’s about three miles long by one mile wide with the town of Keswick close to it northern end.
-To its west rise the fells of Cat Bells, and to the east is Friar’s Crag, which juts out into the lake and is a fantastic viewpoint.
+Derwentwater - This lovely lake has many intriguing islands within its oval shape.
+It's about three miles long by one mile wide with the town of Keswick close to it northern end.
+To its west rise the fells of Cat Bells, and to the east is Friar's Crag, which juts out into the lake and is a fantastic viewpoint.
 The River Derwent flows from the southern foot of the lake past the pretty village of Grange and leads into the beautiful Borrowdale valley.

-This winding snake-like lake is about seven miles long, but only a mile across at its widest point.
+Ullswater - This winding snake-like lake is about seven miles long, but only a mile across at its widest point.
 It is surrounded by stunning mountain scenery to its south with the villages of Patterdale and Glenridding providing bases for exploring these spectacular fells.
 Towards the north of the lake the hills are lower and softer, until at the foot at Pooley Bridge the lakes waters leave the fells behind as they flow into the River Eamont.

 Steamers run the full length of the lake from Glenridding to Pooley Bridge, stopping at Howtown half way along and this trip is worth taking just for the magnificent views.
 Dramatic views can be seen on foot by walking the eastern shoreline from Howtown to Patterdale.

-These are very tiny lakes, nestling at the foot of some spectacular fells, but they are so idyllic that on no account should they be missed.
+Grasmere and Rydal water - These are very tiny lakes, nestling at the foot of some spectacular fells, but they are so idyllic that on no account should they be missed.
 A lovely relaxing day can be had walking around the lakes.
 Rydal water often has beautiful reflections to the west of Loughrigg Fell.
 On the western side of the lake is a footpath up to Loughrigg Terrace and its huge cave, formed by quarrying.

 The attractive village of Grasmere is a pleasure to potter around with its numerous shops, pubs and cafes.
 A visit to the tranquil churchyard and the grave of the great poet Wordsworth is worth including.
 Wordsworth lived at Rydal Mount, which you can visit.
 Dora's Field, named after Wordsworth's daughter, is next to the church and is covered in daffodils in springtime.

-At over twelve miles long Windermere is England’s longest and busiest lake with the towns of Windermere on the eastern shore and Ambleside at the northern head.
-The lake is surrounded by a mixture of gently sloping wooded hills and more dramatic fell tops like the very popular Orrest Head and Gummer’s How.
+Windermere - At over twelve miles long Windermere is England's longest lake and its busiest with the towns of Windermere on the eastern shore and Ambleside at the northern head.
+The lake is surrounded by a mixture of gently sloping wooded hills and more dramatic fell tops like the very popular Orrest Head and Gummer's How.
 There is a vehicle ferry across the lake from Bowness to the western shore and Sawrey, the home of Beatrix Potter.
 At the southern foot of the lake is the town of Newby Bridge.

 Ambleside, just to the north of the lake, is a bustling tourist town tucked into a valley between protective fells, and has plenty of gift shops, cafes, restaurants and a cinema.
 It also has good outdoor equipment shops, should you feel your current walking attire inadequate.
 Many walking guide routes start from Ambleside making it a good base.